 No alcoholic beverages or illegal drugs are permitted inside the School, the School parking lot or on School grounds.
 Students known to be abusing alcohol or drugs or coming to class with their functioning impaired by alcohol or drug usage are expelled from the School according to the Termination/ Dismissal Protocol on page 19.
-These students may re-enroll one time only after a period of one (1) year and treatment for their problem as well as a letter of recommendation for their re-enrollment from the treatment counselor.
+These students may re-enroll after treatment for their problem as well as a letter of recommendation for their re-enrollment from the treatment counselor.
 A second violation of this policy will result in expulsion, with no re- enrollment possible.
 Dayton School of Medical Massage and its Branch Campuses support the "Drug Free Schools and Communities Act" of the U.S. Congress.
 On request, the School provides students with information on the facts of substance abuse.
 Information may include facts about drug awareness programs, penalties for violations, and references to local resources.
 Information is available from the Director of Education & Compliance.